dmitriz/aligna/METRICS.md

 ## Why Measure?

 Measuring helps us understand if our review guidelines are actually improving the review process when implemented by AI agents.
 Without measurement, we're operating on assumptions rather than evidence.
+Align these metrics with your organizational goals or specific review KPIs to ensure they are meaningful.

+After adopting Aligna, one team saw a 30% reduction in review iterations.

 ## Metrics to Track for AI Reviews